Paul Silas, 3-time NBA champion, longtime coach, dies at 79

 Paul Silas played his college basketball at Creighton, averaging 20.5 points and 21.6 rebounds in three seasons.
 He was voted into the College Basketball Hall of Fame in 2017.

-“I am deeply saddened to hear of the passing of Creighton legend Paul Silas,” Bluejays coach Greg McDermott said.
-“His illustrious career as a player and coach will be matched by few.”
+Said Bluejays coach Greg McDermott: “His illustrious career as a player and coach will be matched by few.”

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports